-Over the past few years, we?ve seen a significant acceleration in the development and manufacture of consumer-grade, mobile video devices.
-From smartphones to GoPros, video recording has become substantially less expensive and far more accessible to consumers, and this may change the game regarding digital evidence.
+Over the past few years, we’ve seen a significant acceleration in the development and manufacture of consumer-grade, mobile video devices.
+From smartphones to GoPros, video recording has become substantially less expensive and far more accessible to consumers.
+In turn, this may change digital evidence as we know it.

 I recently had a video forensic case that involved a dispute between an employer and a former employee.
 It was a disability case where the employee was collecting disability that they were not entitled to.

 The employer’s insurance company hired a private investigator to follow the former employee and catch them …Read More

 All video forensics experts are not created equal.
 However, more often than not, lawyers and private individuals shop for video experts by cost instead of by these four simple expert criteria.
 I have successfully completed cases where the opposing side in the litigation had their forensic expert removed from the …Read More

 It seemed like a routine traffic stop…or was it?
 The police said they had probable cause, but did they?
 The video footage, retrieved from the very sophisticated, digital-video surveillance system mounted in the police car, shows tinted windows on the victim’s car; so how could the police see they had …Read More